‘People’s Convoy’ organizers meet with senators amid pandemic-related demonstrations

 Authorities across the D.C. region have monitored the group and warned drivers about potential traffic problems.
 Virginia State Police spokeswoman Corrine Geller said that the agency will continue to follow the plan it had in place over the weekend.

-D.C. police Chief Robert J. Contee III told reporters at a Monday briefing that officials continue to monitor the convoy.
+D.C.
+Police Chief Robert J. Contee III told reporters at a Monday briefing that officials continue to monitor the convoy.